CanglangYao/Phonon-DOS-based-on-MD-trajectory/README.md

 A DoS file will be generated, you can plot it with gnuplot
 Usage: python thermo.py
 Vibrational energy will be printed

+Caution: use python3., or there will be error arised from "/" calculation.